quire-io/guide/_docs/overview-05-navigating-quire.md

 ![context menu]({{ site.dev_url }}{{ site.baseurl }}/assets/images/navigating-quire/nav_contextMenu.png)

-**Note:** Only when hovering over a task will show the status circle, date/ assignee icon, and + sign and more.
+**Note:** Only when hovering over a task will show the status circle, date/ assignee icon, and + icon and more.
 {: .notice--warning}